Electric Vehicle Statistics For 2023 (Data, Sales, Facts & Trends)

 Source: EV-Volumes

-Worldwide sales of battery-based Electric Vehicles 2021
+Worldwide Sales of Battery-Based Electric Vehicles

-YearsUnit sales
+YearUnit sales

 Source: Statista

-Worldwide sales of plug-in hybrid Electric Vehicles 2012-2021
+Worldwide sales of plug-in electric light vehicle sales

-YearsUnit sales
+YearUnit sales

 Source: Statista

-Range of a few Electric Car Models in 2022
+Range of a few Electric Car Models In 2022

 The electric vehicle with the longest driving range produced in the Model Year 2022 was no longer the Tesla Model S Long Range.